Enfield-Li/SpringSecurity_Rest_API_Simple_Demo/README.md

 1). `Run` the app;

-2). `Swagger UI automatically starts up`, please check your default browser!
+2). `Swagger UI automatically starts up` in port 8000, please check your default browser!

 3). `Login` as "intern" or "manager" in swagger UI: